 When people think of compensation for a job, the first thing that comes to mind is payroll, but that’s actually a relatively minor part of compensation at most jobs these days.
 Health insurance and other benefits make up a major part of the compensation package, and human resources has the challenging task of presenting those benefits to employees in a way that makes sense.
 A good HR manager will need to understand all the different insurance plans and other benefits offered by their company in order to explain them.

-Compartmentalizing is an underappreciated skill wherein you carefully separate your work concerns from other parts of your life.
+Compartmentalising is an under-appreciated skill wherein you carefully separate your work concerns from other parts of your life.
 This is key to succeeding in the world of human relations for one important reason: Your work in human relations never ends.
 If you can’t set it aside during non-work hours, you’ll risk burning yourself out.

 10. Firing Employees